derricks/derricks.github.io/chapter_book_thoughts.md

   * Premise: Daily adventures of an artistic girl
   * General thoughts: We like this series and how it incorporates Bea's drawings as part of (and not just alongside) the text.
   * Social commentary: Bea Garcia is Latina.

+_Ivy and Bean_ series, Annie Barrows
+  * Premise: Two friends navigate their neighborhood and schools in maybe-not-the-best-but-definitely-realistic ways.
+  * General thoughts: This is a popular series and one of the first chapter book series we hit upon.
+The solutions the kids come up with feel realistic but also totally bonkers to adults.
+  * Social commentary: These aren't nice and sweet girls or kids.
+Bean is also always messy.
+It's refreshing to see girls who are just normal kids and not unrealistically sweet and kind.
+Suburban neighborhood with Caucasian kids.

 _Beatrice Zinker, Upside-Down Thinker_, Shelley Johannes
   * Premise: A girl whose creativity is shown by literally having her think best when upside-down has school adventures